We are going to use the same 4 steps mentioned previously, to study PSALM 23:

 1/ Setting the context: (abc’s)

-– Author — King David
+A) – Author — The Holy Spirit inspired King David to write this psalm.

-– Background — When did the author live?
+B) – Background — When did the author live?
 In what culture?
 Born in 907 BC, he reigned as king of Israel for 40 years, dying at age 70 in 837 BC.
 He was a farm boy, a shepherd & a musician, then became a warrior & a king.
 David had a heart for the Lord.

-– Context — Book of Psalm, Chapter 23:1-6 The Christian sees in this Psalm a wonderful foreshadowing of “The Good Shepherd” Jesus Christ, (John 10) who gave His life for His sheep & watches over them even now.
+C) – Context — Book of Psalm, Chapter 23:1-6 The Christian sees in this Psalm a wonderful foreshadowing of “The Good Shepherd” Jesus Christ, (John 10) who gave His life for His sheep & watches over them even now.

 For he is our God; and we are the people of his pasture, and the sheep of his hand.
 Today if ye will hear his voice,” Psalm 95:7